This document is also available in these formats: PDF.

 Decide who goes first and skip to the Equip phase for the first Turn only.

 Discard any cards in your hand that you do not want.
-Discard any Characters in your Haven that you do not want.
+Discard any cards in your Haven that you do not want.

 Draw 1 card at a time until you have 7 cards in your hand or until you Draw a Disaster that can affect the Field.